JsIqbal/redis/README.md

                 -   SSCAN colors:1 0 COUNT 2 -> this gives the paginated data.
 0 is the page number in here.
 2 is the number of element to show in a page.

 *   -   Use cases for SETS of Redis:
-        -   Enforcing uniqueness of any value
+        -   Enforcing uniqueness of any value : suppose a user wants to register but in our cache we have the user already registered.
-        -   Creating a relationship between different records
+        -   Creating a relationship between different records:
-        -   Finding common attributes between different things
+        -   Finding common attributes between different things: SINTER to see the common items liked by 2 users.
-        -   General list of elements where order doesn't matter
+        -   General list of elements where order doesn't matter: